turingschool-examples/pizza-express/README.md

 });
 ```

 Let's run the tests and watch our new one fail miserably.
 That route does, in fact, return a 404.
 Bummer.
-Well, I guess we'll have to go ahead and implement it I suppose.
+Well, I suppose we'll just have to go ahead and implement it.
 We'll add the route to `server.js`.

 ```js
 app.get('/pizzas/:id', (request, response) => {